 I soon reach the ‘Coast of Death’ at Rostro Beach where vigorous breakers make swimming impossible.
 A vertiginous thin path leads me through the gorse, with the sea pounding the rocks below.
 The small village of Lires, just inland, is my home for the night.

-I’ve grown addicted to the wildness of the coast, so next day leave the Camino which goes overland, and sample the Camino dos Faros, the Lighthouse way.
+I’ve grown addicted to the wildness of the coast, so next day I leave the Camino which goes overland, and sample the Camino dos Faros, the Lighthouse way.
 The hotel owner has warned me against this, saying that it’s a hard 30km walk and I may get lost.
-I struggle finding the track but, more by luck than judgement, I finally reach the Touriñán lighthouse.
+I struggle to find the track but, more by luck than judgement, I finally reach the Touriñán lighthouse.
 This is further West than Cape Finisterre and in November 2002, the tanker Prestige was wrecked in heavy seas and leaked 70,000 gallons of oil into the Atlantic.

 From here on, the way is challenging, all ups and downs, but gives me access to deserted bays where my only companions are seabirds.
 It’s getting late and I’m beginning to think the hotelier was right but at last I see the pastel shades of the houses of Muxia.
 They’re jumbled on a narrow peninsula, surrounded by the thunderous sea, and it really does look like the end of the world.